 for size comparison against the Wiley-X CQC (discontinued) and Revision ExoShield (note that was in-store and the strap not fully adjusted)

 During a recent visit to my hometown of Montreal, I stopped by PreFair, an AMAZING store for tactical gear.
 Picture a Costco warehouse layout full of outdoor and tactical gear from brands like 5.11, Rothco, Condor, BlackHawk, Mechanix, Lowa, Original Swat, Mystery Ranch, Surefire, CRKT, Tasmanian Tiger etc etc etc..
 They had an incredible selection of SMITH Optics, essentially every model in the Elite line including the OTW and OTW Fan in every colour!
 I opted for OTW in Tan499 again.

 and beautiful goggles!
 Apart from the good looks, this is SMITH’s most protective offering.
 The OTW exceeds U.S. military ballistic impact requirements for goggles (MIL-PRF-32432, clause 220.127.116.11.5, superseding former MIL-DTL-43511D, clause 3.5.1), meets ANSI Z87.1 and is EN 166 compliant.
 It features “tapered lens technology” that corrects distortion and flame-resistant anti-microbial goggle foam.

 and compared to the Oakley Standard Issue 1.0, Revision Bullet Ant, WileyX CQC, and SMITH Boogie SOEP

 Some family pics.

-All in all I am very impressed with the SMITH Elite lineup.
-The Gray Man is currently sharing daily rotation with my SPY General and I plan to wear the others in my next trips to the gun range.
+All in all I am extremely impressed with the SMITH Elite lineup.
+The Gray Man is currently in my daily rotation and I plan to wear the others in my next trips to the gun range.